برجاء الإنتظار ...

 Patients with Renal Impairment: No formal trials were conducted to examine the effects of renal impairment on the pharmacokinetics of belimumab.
 BENLYSTA was studied in a limited number of adult patients with SLE who had mild (CrCl ³60 and <90 mL/min), moderate (CrCl ³30 and <60 mL/min), or severe (CrCl ³15 and <30 mL/min) renal impairment: 770 patients with mild renal impairment, 261 patients with moderate renal impairment, and 14 patients with severe renal impairment received belimumab intravenously; 121 patients with mild renal impairment and 30 patients with moderate renal impairment received belimumab subcutaneously.
 [See Use in Specific Populations (8.6).]

 Patients with Hepatic Impairment: No formal trials were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
-Baseline ALT and AST levels did not significantly influence belimumab pharmacokinetics.
+Baseline alanine aminotransferase (ALT) and aspartate aminotransferase (AST) levels did not significantly influence belimumab pharmacokinetics.
 [See Use in Specific Populations]

 Drug Interaction Studies